gustavogarciac/foodexplorer-frontend/README.md

 In this repository you can acess the frontend code of the FoodExplorer project.
 It's a full stack project that consists in a restaurant website where you can list, add, remove and update your company dishes.
 You can set a title, a price, a description and some ingredients that will help your clients see your products and buy the dishes you cook.
 Feel free to use this project for your own purposes.

-## ✨ Live Preview
+## ✨ Live Deploy

-You can access the live preview clicking [here](https://gustavogarciac-foodexplorer.netlify.app/).
+You can access the live deploy clicking [here](https://gustavogarciac-foodexplorer.netlify.app/).

 ## Preview